git-lfs/git-lfs/t/README.md

 There are a few important kinds of files to know about in the `t` directory:

 - `cmd/`: contains the source code of binaries that are useful during test time, like the mocked Git server, or the test counting binary.
+For more about the contents of this directory, see [test lifecycle](#test-lifecycle) below.

   The file `t/cmd/testutils.go` is automatically linked and included during the build process of each file in `cmd`.